-President Halimah meets Malaysia's king in London
+President Halimah meets Malaysia's King in London

 According to Malaysia's palace, the two leaders met at the InterContinental Park Lane Hotel in London for 45 minutes.

-Several leaders and royals from around the world are in London to pay their respects to the Queen and attend a reception at Buckingham Palace - hosted by the new monarch, King Charles III - the day before her funeral.
+Several leaders and royals from around the world are in London to pay their respects to the Queen.
+They attended a reception at Buckingham Palace - hosted by the new monarch, King Charles III - on Sunday.

-Madam Halimah and her husband Mohamed Abdullah Alhabshee paid their respects to Queen Elizabeth at the Palace of Westminster in London on Sunday.
+Madam Halimah and her husband, Mr Mohamed Abdullah Alhabshee, also joined other leaders to pay their respects to Queen Elizabeth at the Palace of Westminster in London on Sunday.

-She is scheduled to attend the state funeral of Queen Elizabeth on Monday.
+She also attended the state funeral of Queen Elizabeth, who died in Scotland on Sept 8, on Monday.

-Queen Elizabeth's death in Scotland last Thursday sparked an outpouring of emotion around the world.
-She was 96.